Mobile Design

 Weekly Mobile Newsletter

-To stay up on mobile trends, I've also spent the past few years writing and distributing a weekly digest of sorts called ICYMI: Mobile & Beyond.
+To stay up on mobile trends, I've also spent the past few years writing and distributing a weekly digest of sorts titled ICYMI: Mobile & Beyond.
 In it, I offer hand-picked links to the top five articles on mobile and related technology from the previous week.
 It serves the dual purpose of building on my expertise in the field while also sharing that knowledge with others.

 You can peruse the archives of previous issues here.